 Arsenal intelligent camera assistant honest review

-Arsenal, the Smart Camera Assistant was launched a while ago on kickstarter.
-Arsenal basically sets all the settings for you (shutter, aperture, ISO, focus points) based on Artificial Intelligence.
+Arsenal, the Smart Camera Assistant, was launched a while ago on Kickstarter.
+Arsenal sets all the settings for you (shutter, aperture, ISO, focus points) based on Artificial Intelligence.
 This means that it compares your specific composition and scenario with a database of thousands of other photos that have been created in similar situations.

 Arsenal different modes

 There are four modes that you can choose from: